 Scope of Expert Testing

-retarded, the defendant must submit to examination by a prosecution expert.
+intellectually disabled, the defendant must submit to examination by a prosecution

-“However, those examinations are permissible only to the extent they are reasonably
+533].)
+“However, those examinations are permissible only to the extent they are

-make a threshold determination that the tests bear some reasonable relation to
+court must make a threshold determination that the tests bear some reasonable

-testing, such as malingering . . . .
-The trial court must prohibit any tests it
+explain the testing, such as malingering . . . .
+The trial court must prohibit any tests

 4 Millman, Sevilla & Tarlow, California Criminal Defense Practice, Ch.
 87, Death